Here's an Important Question: Does Coffee Have Carbs?Jan 29, 2020

 Java.
 Joe.
 Cuppa.
-Jitter Juice.
-Whatever you call it, there’s a good chance you may be one of the 63% of Americans who drink coffee.
+Jitter juice.
+Whatever you call it, there’s a good chance you may be one of the 63 percent of Americans who drink coffee.
 With most coffee drinkers averaging about three cups a day, that adds up to more than 500 million cups of coffee every single day!

-However, if you also happen to be one of the many individuals looking to limit your carbohydrates intake to help you meet your weight loss goals, you may be wondering if you can still keep your precious cuppa joe when you’re trying to cut back on carbs.
+However, if you also happen to be one of the many individuals looking to limit your carbohydrate intake to help you meet your weight loss goals, you may be wondering if you can still keep drinking your precious cuppa joe when you’re trying to cut back on carbs.